chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 > * It is far easier to figure out if something is fragile than to predict the occurrence of an event that may harm it.
 Fragility can be measured; risk is not measurable (outside of casinos or the minds of people who call themselves “risk experts”).
 This provides a solution to what I’ve called the Black Swan problem—the impossibility of calculating the risks of consequential rare events and predicting their occurrence.
 Sensitivity to harm from volatility is tractable, more so than forecasting the event that would cause the harm.
 So we propose to stand our current approaches to prediction, prognostication, and risk management on their heads.
 In every domain or area of application, we propose rules for moving from the fragile toward the antifragile, through reduction of fragility or harnessing antifragility.
 And we can almost always detect antifragility (and fragility) using a simple test of asymmetry: anything that has more upside than downside from random events (or certain shocks) is anti- fragile; the reverse is fragile. *

-In the above snippet he references his earlier work on [Black Swans](http://www.amazon.com/The-Black-Swan-Improbable-Robustness/dp/081297381X/) and outlines the goal of antifragile entities is to withstand Black Swan events when they arise in the domain of the antifragile entity.
+In the above snippet Taleb references his earlier work on [Black Swans](http://www.amazon.com/The-Black-Swan-Improbable-Robustness/dp/081297381X/) and proposes that the goal of antifragile entities is to withstand Black Swan events when they arise.
 The criteria as defined by the author for a Black Swan [wikipedia](http://en.wikipedia.org/wiki/Black_swan_theory#Identifying_a_black_swan_event):

     1. The event is a surprise (to the observer).
     2. The event has a major effect.